yipengliu/tecoda/README.md

 # TECODA

-**A Comprehensive MATLAB Library for Tensor Computing and Applications**
+**A Comprehensive MATLAB Library for Tensor Computation for Data Analysis**

 </div>
 <br>

 ## Overview

+**TECODA** provides well-tested, modular implementations for the techniques in the book:

+Yipeng Liu, Jiani Liu, Zhen Long, Ce Zhu, Tensor Computation for Data Analysis, New York, USA: Springer, 2022.

-**TECODA** (Tensor Computing and Data Analysis) is a comprehensive MATLAB library designed for researchers and practitioners working with multi-dimensional data.
+**TECODA** is a comprehensive MATLAB library designed for researchers and practitioners working with multi-dimensional data.
 It provides:

 - **Core tensor operations** (tensor products, unfolding, etc.)
 - **Multiple tensor decomposition methods** (CP, Tucker, Tensor-Ring, T-SVD, BTD, and more)